 Any opal that does not exhibit a play of color in response to light is classified as “common opal”.
 Unfortunately one type of common opal is often confused with precious opal and with an imitation opal….so we’ll start with that!

-Water Opal, aka Hyalite Opal, aka Mullers Glass, aka Jelly Opal: Remember the mention of crystal opal waaay back there in the precious opal section?
+Water Opal, aka Hyalite Opal, aka Mullers Glass, aka Jelly Opal: Remember the mention of crystal opal waaay back there in the precious-opal section?
 Any clear colorless transparent opal that does NOT show a play of color is known as water opal (calling it “crystal opal” is incorrect, despite its appearance).
 This type of opal is based on hyalite rather than silica, and has the unique property of flourescing green under blacklight – something that no other type of opal will do.
-Sometimes this stone will display a very faint tint or iridescence of color that could be misinterpreted as colorplay, but a quick check under blacklight will remove any doubt.
+Sometimes this stone will display a very faint tint or iridescence of color that could be misinterpreted as colorplay, but a quick check under blacklight (demonstrated in the photo above) will remove any doubt.
 There is also a Swarovski crystal color called “water opal” which, being a clear rhinestone, only adds to the general confusion about what water opal is.
-Again, a blacklight is your best friend, as illustrated below!
+Again, a black-light is your best friend!

 Potch Opal: These stones can appear in varying shades of milky white, any shade of grey from very pale to very dark, a blue-grey, or black; sometimes as a solid color and sometimes in a mixture.
 Stones exhibiting only white and black together are called “magpie potch”.
 These are often made into beads.

 Pink Opal: This is another color often made into beads and cabochons for jewelry; much of it comes from Peru and Mexico.
 The colors can range from white with the barest hint of pink, through all possible shades of pink and rose, even into tints of mauve, lavender and lilac.